 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:

 Enter P295 in the search box to learn more about "Nasal Packing in Children: Care Instructions".

 Adam Husney, MD - Family Medicine

-& Kathleen Romito, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Charles M. Myer, III, MD - Otolaryngology
+& Kathleen Romito, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Charles M. Myer III, MD - Pediatrics, Otolaryngology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.